An Online Odyssey

-An Online Odyssey is a promotional-only EP released by British funk/acid jazz band Jamiroquai, released on 1 June 2001 in the United Kingdom in the Summer of 2001, to promote the launch of A Funk Odyssey as well as the band's new website.
+An Online Odyssey is a promotional-only EP released by British funk/acid jazz band Jamiroquai, released exclusively on 1 June 2001 for the United Kingdom, for free, to promote the launch of A Funk Odyssey as well as the band's new website.
 Around 10,000 copies of the album were pressed, with most being distributed in Britain.
 British copies of the album also featured a membership postcard for the group's official fan club at the time, "A Club Odyssey".